 - In a large mixing bowl, combine the seitan, bell peppers, zucchinis, olive oil, and teriyaki marinade.
 Stir together.
 Transfer to a roasting pan.

 - Roast in the oven for 15 minutes, stirring occasionally.
-Stir in the scallions, then roast for 5 to 10 minutes longer, or until the seitan and vegetables are touched here and there with charred spots.
+Stir in the scallions, then roast for 5 to 10 minutes longer or until the seitan and vegetables have a few charred spots.

 - Transfer the mixture to a serving container.
 Season to taste with pepper and optional dried hot red pepper flakes.
 Sprinkle with parsley and keep covered until serving.